 Are you a PhD Candidate or HdR student, and is your work concerned with business ethics, sustainability, corporate social responsibility, diversity, equality, or addresses other normative issues in the business-society relationships not listed here?

-If so, we would like to see you at Massey Business School in Auckland, NZ, on December 9, 2018, for the ABEN Doctoral Workshop.
+If so, we would like to see you for the ABEN Doctoral Workshop on 9 December 2020.
 Registration to the ABEN Doctoral Workshop is free, but places are limited.
 Pre-registration is therefore essential.

 At the ABEN Doctoral Workshop you will get the opportunity to: